nexpy/nexpy/docs/source/pythonshell.rst

  >>> output_root = NXroot.deserialize(s)

 .. note:: If the NeXus tree contains any external links, their
-          respective files will have to be separately serialized and deserialized before the links will be resolved.
+          respective files will have to be separately serialized. deserialized and saved to the same relative file location before the links will be resolved.

 Configuration Parameters
 ========================